1 | Indian krait |

 7 | Sind krait |

-The Sind krait lives in northwest India, Pakistan and Afghanistan, and is often confused with the Indian krait, which it overlaps with in parts of India.
+The Sind krait (Bungarus sindanus) lives in northwest India, Pakistan and Afghanistan, and is often confused with the Indian krait, which it overlaps with in parts of India.
 The two have a close resemblance, with only subtle differences, including 17 dorsal scale rows in the Sind krait versus 15 in the Indian.
-Sind kraits measure 100cm, reaching 180cm, and are just as deadly as Indian kraits, though less common.
+Sind kraits measure 100cm, with a maximum of 180cm, and are just as deadly as the Indian krait, though less common.

 As usual, this species is active at night.
-Two proven bites happened to construction workers in Pune District, Maharashtra State, India, who were sleeping in makeshift huts at night.
-One victim developed neuromuscular paralysis, and abdominal pain, followed by 6 days of artificial ventilation.
-One of the Sind krait’s subspecies, Bungarus sindanus razai, is found only in northern Pakistan.
+Two proven bites happened to construction workers in Pune District, Maharashtra State, India, both of whom were sleeping in makeshift huts at night.
+One victim developed neuromuscular paralysis, and abdominal pain, and was only discharged from hospital following 6 days of artificial ventilation.
+The Sind krait also has a subspecies: Bungarus sindanus razai, found only in northern Pakistan.

 8 | Red-headed krait |

 Red-headed kraits average at 100-120cm, with an alltime record of 195.5cm.
-This is a distant offshoot within the krait family, splitting off before most other members.
-The red head is a simple way to identify Bungarus flaviceps, but not always.
-This species is deadly enough to have several mimics in Thailand/Malaysia.
-The likes of pink-headed reed snakes copy its colour pattern to gain a cushion of safety.
+This is a distant offshoot within the Bungarus krait genus, splitting off before most other members.
+The red head is a simple way to identify Bungarus flaviceps, but not always, as there’s several mimics in southeast Asia, most famously the pink-headed reed snake.

 9 | Suzhen’s krait |

-A new species, made official in 2015.
-Suzhen’s krait (Bungarus suzhenae) was encountered by herpetologists in 2001, but assumed to be a many-banded krait (Bungarus multicinctus) member.
-The grisly encounter happened to famous herpetologist Joseph Slowinski, who was bitten in Myanmar while handling the snake and died 29 hours later.
-Nobody knew it was a new species, until an detailed analysis in 2015 revealed several subtle differences.
+A new species, which was finally made official in 2015.
+Suhzen’s krait (Bungarus suzhenae) was originally encountered by herpetologists in 2001, but assumed to be a many-banded krait instead.
+This initial grisly encounter happened to famous herpetologist Joseph Slowinski, who was bitten in Myanmar while handling the snake, and died 29 hours later.
+Nobody realised that it was a new species, until a detailed analysis in 2015 revealed subtle differences.

-Bungarus suzhenae had fangs which were only slightly curved backwards, versus noticeably curved for the many-banded krait.
+Firstly, Bungarus suzhenae had fangs which were only slightly curved backwards, versus noticeably curved for the many-banded krait.
 The shape of the patterns was unique, as the white bands were messier, less orderly.
-Bungarus suzhenae also has a completely pale belly, while many-banded kraits have a pale belly scattered with brown markings.
-Finally, the maximillia teeth are differently shaped.
+Bungarus suzhenae also had a completely pale belly, while many-banded kraits have a pale belly scattered with brown markings.
+Finally, the maximillia teeth were differently shaped.

 10 | Many-banded krait |